neuro4ml/neuro4ml.github.io/Week_5/3-Training_Surrogate.md

 The results from this were really neat:

 * We get a big improvement in performance, especially for temporally complex datasets like the [Heidelberg digits dataset](https://zenkelab.org/resources/spiking-heidelberg-datasets-shd/) we saw before.
-We get this for a tiny increase in the number of parameters, because we've only added one new trainable parameter per neuron, which is $𝑂(𝑁)$, and not increased the number of synaptic weights, of which there are $𝑂(𝑁^2)$.
+We get this for a tiny increase in the number of parameters, because we've only added one new trainable parameter per neuron, which is $O(N)$, and not increased the number of synaptic weights, of which there are $O(N^2)$.

 * The method was more robust when tested out of the distribution of the training set.